This 4-day, in depth course, Prosthetics-Orthotics for Physicians and Therapists (2018), covers the

 Physicians and Therapists Develop New Knowledge

-In 2016, Prosthetics-Orthotics for Physicians and Therapists (formerly, Orthotics-Prosthetics 725) was fully subscribed.
-The course attracted physicians and therapists from across the USA and Canada.
+In 2018, the Prosthetics-Orthotics for Physicians and Therapists was fully subscribed.
+The course attracted 52 physicians and therapists from across the USA, Canada, Australia and Ecuador.